akyoto/q/docs/readme.md

 ### If I donate, what will my money be used for?

-Server infrastructure and support for existing and new architectures.
+Testing infrastructure and support for existing and new architectures.

 ## FAQ: Contributors

-### How do I run the test suite?
+### How do I run the tests?

 ```shell
 # Run all tests: